nordstream3/Godot-4-ROS2-integration/README.md

 ## Background

-### Godot 4.3
+### Godot 4.3 and ROS2

 Godot 4.3 is the latest iteration of the Godot game engine, known for its open-source nature, modular architecture, and robust community support.
 Compared to other popular game engines like Unity and Unreal, Godot stands out due to its lightweight footprint, ease of use, and complete access to its source code.
 These features make it particularly suitable for integration with other open-source projects, such as ROS2.

 Godot's architecture is highly modular, allowing developers to extend or modify its functionality through modules.
 In the context of ROS2, this modularity enables tight integration with ROS2's middleware, making it possible to run complex simulations and control systems entirely within the Godot environment.

-### 4WS4WD Mobile Robot Setup
+### Create a complete Robotics Application with controls and sensors in a Simulated Environment using Godot 4

-The 4WS4WD (4-Wheel Steering, 4-Wheel Driving) configuration is an advanced mobile robot setup where each wheel is independently steered and driven, commonly referred to as a **Swerve Drive**.
+The example Robotics Application included in this repository contains a 4WS4WD (4-Wheel Steering, 4-Wheel Driving) configuration, which is an advanced mobile robot setup where each wheel is independently steered and driven, commonly referred to as a **Swerve Drive**.
 This setup allows for highly maneuverable robots capable of moving in any direction, regardless of their orientation, making them ideal for complex navigation tasks.

 Swerve Drive robots are often used in competitive robotics, such as the FIRST Robotics Competition (FRC).
 The ability to control each wheel's steering angle and speed independently provides unparalleled maneuverability, allowing the robot to rotate on the spot, move sideways, or follow complex paths with precision.